Stocks end lower amid Fed meeting, Instacart IPO: Stock market news today

 Elsewhere, investors will be closely following Instacart, which began trading Tuesday afternoon on the Nasdaq under the ticker CART.
 The stock quickly rose nearly 40% from its set IPO price of $30 a share.
 By the market close, Instacart had given back some gains and was up 12% on the day.

-The grocery-delivery chain was valued at roughly $10 billion entering its first day of trading.
+The grocery delivery chain was valued at roughly $10 billion entering its first day of trading.
 Some IPO experts have told Yahoo Finance that the grocery delivery service's public market debut could be an indicator of where the IPO market stands on its path to recovery.

 In commodities, rising oil prices have been in focus as gas prices hit a fresh 2023 high on Monday.
 West Texas Intermediate (CL=F) was down 0.3% Tuesday, just above $91 a barrel.
 Brent crude (BZ=F) slipped 0.1% to about $94 a barrel.